teklal/global-services/app/services/_cash/cash-cva_en.md

 **Cost (indicative):** HR only, depends upon the assignment.

-**National societies providing this service:** American, British, Danish, Austrian, BenLux, Swiss, IFRC.
+**National societies providing this service:** In the last years, many National Societies have enhanced their capacity and have contributed to CVA deployments.